 Titulo de Libro: The Social Question in the Global World

-Como citar: Vicente Espinoza y Emmanuelle Barozet, “Contention and Debates about Social Policies and Inequalities in Contemporary Chile”, In: The Social Question in the Global World.
-The Quest for an Effective Paradigm, editado por Ewa Bogalska-Martin y Emmanuel Matteudi, Cambridge University Press, 2018, pp.81-108.
+Como citar: Espinoza, V. y Barozet, E. (2018) “Contention and Debates about Social Policies and Inequalities in Contemporary Chile”, In: The Social Question in the Global World.
+The Quest for an Effective Paradigm, editado por Ewa Bogalska-Martin y Emmanuel Matteudi, Cambridge University Press, pp.81-108.